Producement/yubikit_flutter/README.md

 ## About

-Currently only PIV and raw smartcard functionality is supported (partially).
+Currently only PIV and raw smartcard functionality is supported.

 Add [Yubikit OpenPGP](https://pub.dev/packages/yubikit_openpgp) for OpenPGP related functionality.